Malynda Hale

 So, um, why did you respond to my online call for people?

-I responded to it because, one, I love conversation and I think it's important to talk to people regardless of what their beliefs are.
+I responded to it because, one, I love conversation and I think it's important to talk to people regardless of what their beliefs.
+I'm very much a,

 So anytime I see someone that's looking for a podcast guest or just wants to have a conversation about anything, I'm always open to that.